A (1+1) dimensional example of Quarkyonic matter: General remarks on the quark Fermi sea

 In the region (I), Pauli principle prevents quarks from being scattered by small momentum exchanges (Fig.\ref{fermi1}.(a)).
 Thus quarks in the region (I) have little chance to feel nonperturbative effects.
 Allowed processes are hard scatterings which transfer quarks to the outside of the Fermi sea (Fig.\ref{fermi1}.(b)).
 The latter may be treated within weak coupling methods.
 Therefore quarks in the region (I) can be described by quasi-particles affected by perturbative self-interactions and many body effects.

-The above argument is incomplete, since there are also contributions from zero momentum transfer processes, which are allowed inside of the Fermi sea.
-Such processes should be sensitive to the gluon propagator at zero momentum, and would be problematic.
-If we compute the total free energy as a sum of {\it uncorrelated} single quark contributions, zero momentum transfer diagrams of quark loops would have the IR divergence from $\vec{p}=\vec{0}$ component of the gluon propagator\footnote{ A similar problem has been discussed in case of an electron gas, and usually one handles this by including the Debye screening mass to kill the infrared divergences from photon propagators.}.
+The above argument is incomplete, since there are also contributions from zero momentum exchange processes, in which quarks just exchange positions in the Fermi sea (the Fock term, the second diagram in Fig.\ref{Qloop}).
+Thereby those processes are allowed inside of the Fermi sea, and should be sensitive to the gluon propagator at zero momentum.
+It would cause problems in computations of several quantities such as the total free energy.
+Such computations include quark loops which may contain virtual gluon loops with zero momentum transfer.
+For some gauge, gluon propagator shows divergent behavior in the deep IR region, so such diagrams would cause the IR divergence\footnote{ A similar problem has been discussed in case of an electron gas, and usually one handles this by including the Debye screening mass to kill the infrared divergences from photon propagators.}.

+If we compute the total free energy as an {\it uncorrelated} sum of the {\it single} quark loops (Fig.\ref{Qloop}), the deep IR behavior of gluon propagators is a certainly serious problem.
+However, in computations of the color singlet Fermi sea, it may be possible that the deep IR contributions cancel out after self-consistent treatments or resummation together with other quark loops.
+Such contributions can not be mimicked by an uncorrelated sum of single quark loops --- we cannot derive any physical conclusions for color singlet objects until we correctly take into account the interactions among quark loops which make diagrams color singlet (Fig.\ref{Bloop}).